Aldo Mitraj: Liria Prizren

 On 13 August 2018, Mitraj flew off to Kosovo to pen a one-year contract with Liria Prizren.
-His spell at Football Superleague of Kosovo side was shortlived, as he became a free agent on 8 January of the following year after the parties decided to end their cooperation by mutual consent.
+His spell at Football Superleague of Kosovo side was short-lived, as he became a free agent on 8 January of the following year after the parties decided to end their cooperation by mutual consent.

 Oriku

 After leaving Liria Prizren, Mitraj joined KF Oriku in January 2019.

 Arminia Hannover

 After a spell at KS Burreli, Mitraj moved to Germany and joined SV Arminia Hannover.